-New location at Kangaroo Rd, Murrumbeena opening soon!
+New location at Kangaroo Rd, Murrumbeena - NOW OPEN!

 Bluff Road Physiotherapy has a reputation in the local community for delivering exceptional quality service in a personal, professional, safe and effective manner.
 Our qualified and registered physiotherapists provide personally tailored physiotherapy including education and advice, objective and subjective assessments, physical interventions and exercise prescription.